 On that old chestnut, Tracy Chapman’s “Fast Car” (Tracy Chapman, 16/44.1 FLAC, Elektra/Qobuz), the U6t’s delivered what sounded to me like the most balanced presentation.
 That’s impressive considering the very good earphones they were up against, but it doesn’t mean that the U6t’s will necessarily be the ones you like best.
 The Nios were similar, with punchier (although slightly exaggerated, I thought) bass, and also a mildly more recessed (or less forward) presentation of the vocals.
 The Rai Pentas tilted more toward the trebly side; their sound wasn’t as full and satisfying, but I expect audiophiles will prefer the more trebly sound because it gives the impression of greater detail.
 The Sennheisers are much less expensive, but sounded a lot like the U6t’s, although their lower treble sounded relatively coarse (something hard to avoid with dynamic drivers), and they had a little too much zip in the mid-treble, which made the snare drum sound too snappy and thin.

-So while you might prefer a more trebly (or more bassy) set of earphones, I can’t find anything I don’t like about these.
-So they’re one of only a few headphones or earphones to which I’ll award a 10 out of 10 in sound quality.
+While you might prefer a more trebly (or more bassy) set of earphones, I couldn’t find anything I didn’t like about these.
+So they’re among only a few headphones or earphones to which I’ll award a 10 out of 10 in sound quality.

 . . .
 Brent Butterworth

 - Smartphone: Samsung Galaxy S10